American Civics Test: Civic test (2020 version)

+There are several requirements that an applicant must accomplish before they apply to become a citizen.
+These requirements include being at least 18 years old, being a legal permanent resident, and overall being a person of good moral character.
+An applicant may be denied an application to become a citizen if they have been convicted multiple times (depending on the charges), gained money through gambling, having a drinking problem, etc.

 Accommodations

 65/20 special consideration

 If the applicant is 65 years old or older and has been living in the United States as a lawful permanent resident of the United States for 20 or more years, they may only study for 20 select questions marked with an asterisk.
 They may also take the civics test in the language of their choice.

 Disability waiver

 Applicants seeking naturalization are expected to be literate in the English language as well as understand the fundamental principles of the history and government of the United States.
 Applicants with physical, developmental, and/or mental disabilities that last 12 months or more may be exempt from this requirement by completing a medical exemption form provided by USCIS.
-Only a medial doctor is and can only can verify and certify the information on the form.
+Only a medical doctor can verify and certify the information on the form.

+English language exemption

+The civics test can be taken in a non-English language requested by the applicant as part of the naturalization interview if: